spyeyeapp/test-repo/README.md

 ## Legal & Privacy

-**Recording laws vary** by country and, in the US, by state — some require consent from everyone present before you can record audio.
-Know the laws where you are.
-SpyEye is meant for lawful personal-safety and documentation use, not for surveilling or recording someone without a legitimate basis.
+**You're responsible for the law wherever you use SpyEye.** It usually comes down to audio (consent rules apply) or video alone (privacy-expectation rules apply) — know which applies where you are.
+SpyEye is for documenting your own situation, not for monitoring anyone without their knowledge; doing so breaches its Terms of Use.
+Full terms: **[your website URL]**.

-**Your recordings:** Still being finalized during beta.
-We'll lock this down — and document it clearly here — before SpyEye leaves beta.
-If you're using it for something high-stakes in the meantime, reach out first so we know exactly where things stand.
+**Your recordings:** Stay on your device — SpyEye doesn't sync or upload them to the cloud.
+Full privacy policy: **[your privacy policy URL]**.

 ## License